Salud y bienestar

 Exercise Regularly in Pregnancy

+Experts at the American College of Obstetricians & Gynecologists recommend moderate intensity aerobic exercise for 30 or more minutes most days of the week or for a total of 150 minutes each week during pregnancy, unless your pregnancy care provider has told you otherwise.
 Moderate-intensity means exercise that increases your heart rate and is intense enough to make you sweat, but does not make you so winded that you cannot talk normally.
 This may be easy to do if you have already been exercising regularly prior to pregnancy.
 However, if you are just beginning to exercise, build up slowly to moderate-intensity exercise by starting with 5 or 10 minutes a day and adding more time each week until you are up to an average of 30 minutes on most days of the week.
+Certain changes in pregnancy may increase your risk for injury or falling during exercise:

 • Pregnancy hormones loosen the ligaments in most of your joints to allow space for your growing uterus and for the birth of your baby, but may also increase your risk of injury to your joints.